Creative Enterprise MA

 How you'll be assessed

-The programme uses a range of formative and summative assessment methods to support the development of and reflection on learning.
-Each module is assessed separately and there is typically one assessment submission for each taught module, therefore three assessments in each term.
-The MA in Creative Entrepreneurial Practice is awarded when a student has successfully passed all six modules.
+Each MA Creative Enterprise module is assessed separately, and there is typically one assessment submission for each taught module.
+That means three assessments in each term.
+The MA Creative Enterprise is awarded when a student has successfully passed all six modules.

 Knowledge is assessed by a combination of: